Naruno/Naruno/docs/concepts/blockchain.md

 ```

 After the 5 block we are see blockshash and blockshash part layer system.
 With this sytem we can be able save all blocks (datas) to the future in a very small size (increase ~60mb in a year).

+## Block Types

+### Normal

+The normal block is default and most used block.
+In this block we are save the blocks hash to blockshash_part list and all of other system are same as normal.

+### Hard

+When the blockshash part list is full, we are switch to hard block.
+In this block we increase the start time of block as manualy.
+With this increase evey participant can be able to calculate the blockshash part list.
+After this we are save the blockshash part list to blockshash list and reset the blockshash part list.
+After this we are switch to gap blocks for sync.

+### Gap

+This block type is for sync and came after hard block.
+In this block we are increase end time of block as manualy.
+And we are send the block to waiting sync nodes.
+After this we are switch to normal block.